Filipino Social Club hosts mega fiesta to celebrate 126th Philippines Day in Dubai - The Filipino Times

-Filipinos are excited to commemorate the 126th Philippines Day in the UAE.
-This celebration is fun-no boring moments here, and the best of all is that, this event is FREE!
+Filipinos are excited to commemorate the 126th Philippine Independence Day in the UAE.
+This celebration is fun-no boring moments here, and the best of all is that this event is FREE!

 You can witness several celebrities during the event, fun activities, enthralling performances and the like.
 You can get ready to salsa, cha-cha, and celebrate because the Filipino communities in Dubai are throwing the mother of all fiestas to mark the 126th Philippines Day!